irishrain/gervifonn/README.md

 ~~~

 ### Music Player Daemon
-The actual playback of the music is handled by the (Music Player Daemon)[https://www.musicpd.org/].
+The actual playback of the music is handled by the [Music Player Daemon](https://www.musicpd.org/).
 The MPD should be configured to read in your music library and should be reachable from the gervifonn (without authentification).
 If you don't have an extra machine, it should be fine to install the MPD on the gervifonn as well.

 ### Scnapcast
-The audio is streamed from the MPD via (Snapcast)[https://github.com/badaix/snapcast] to the actual playback devices.
+The audio is streamed from the MPD via [Snapcast](https://github.com/badaix/snapcast) to the actual playback devices.
 The volume of one Snapcast client can be controlled by the gervifonn.

 ## Configuration
 ### Software on the device